 - It has laxative properties and cures constipation.

 - It is indicated in hysteria and convulsions.

 - Chiretta is a good medicine to treat digestive system ailments such as indigestion, diarrhea, low appetite, etc.

 - Its root is useful in checking hiccups and vomiting.
 It is taken in doses of 0.5 to 2 grams with honey.

 - Chiretta whole plant is used to treat fever especially sannipata fever such as malarial fever.

-For treatment of fever, whole plant is dried in shade and pulverised to get powder.
-This powder has fever reducing (fever due to known or unknown reasons, malarial fever), anti-inflammatory (inflammation reducing), anthelmintic, liver protecting, anti-diabetic (blood sugar lowering), laxative and tonic properties.
+For the treatment of fever, whole plant is dried in shade and pulverised to get powder.
+This powder has fever reducing (fever due to known or unknown reasons, malarial fever), anti-inflammatory (inflammation reducing), anthelmintic, the liver protecting, anti-diabetic (blood sugar lowering), laxative and tonic properties.

 The dosage of this powder for adults is 1-3 grams and for children 250 mg to 500 mg, with water.
 The dose of decoction for adults is 25-30 ml and for children, it is 5 ml to 10 ml, to be taken twice a day after meals.

 Although no toxic effects are reported with Chiretta.
 But person taking oral blood sugar lowering medicines should take this herbal powder under medical supervision.